aethys256/notes/scripts/macos.md

-# Setup: macOS Upgrade
+# Scripts: macOS Upgrade

 ## Introduction

 These are my personal macOS dev-upgrades notes.
 Feel free to pick-up whatever you might need.
-Before starting, remember that those commands are related to my setup, see `macOS_post-install` for more infos.
+Before starting, remember that those commands are related to my setup, see `macos-02-install` for more info.

-## AIO

-### Script
+## Script

 ```bash
 cat << 'EOF' > ~/aio-upgrade.sh